uhyo/morse-css/ARCHITECTURE.md

 ### Extensibility

-The architecture should allow for easy addition of new Morse code patterns and corresponding styles.
-The system should be designed to be extensible without requiring major changes to the core components.
+The architecture allows for easy addition of new Morse code patterns by updating the Morse code dictionary.
+The system is designed to be extensible without requiring major changes to the core components.

 ## Future Enhancements